 The HPRA is working in partnership with the Department of Health and the HSE to minimise and proactively address any risks posed to the ongoing supply of medical devices to Irish health institutions and patients.
 This work programme involves liaising closely with industry stakeholders, including representative bodies, manufacturers and distributors, so that there is continued access to the devices used by healthcare professionals to diagnose and to treat patients with COVID-19.

-The HPRA will provide information and updates on this section of the website related to COVID-19 and the regulation of medicines and vaccines.
-Please visit the webpages listed below for more information.
+The HPRA provides information and updates on this section of the website related to COVID-19 and the regulation of medical devices.
+Please click on the titles listed below for more information.

 This webpage includes information about in-vitro diagnostic medical devices (IVDs) used to detect COVID-19, including information about rapid antigen tests, limitations of tests, how to report safety issues and links to useful resources.